tangentsoft/pidp8i/doc/class-simh.md

   the backslash as escaping the period and again pass just a single period character to the regex engine, giving the same result.
-You must specify it exactly as shown above to a) escape the backslash so that Python will send an escaped period to the regex engine.
-Much the same is true when your script needs to await the common `*` prompt
-  character: you must pass it as `os8_send_cmd('\\*', 'COMMAND')`.
+You must specify it exactly as shown above to a) escape the backslash so that Python will send an escaped period to the regex engine, and b) escape the period so the regex engine treats it as a literal period rather than the "any character" wildcard.
+Much the same is true when your script needs to await the common `*` prompt character: you must pass it as `os8_send_cmd('\\*', 'COMMAND')`.

 Second, because OS/8 can only accept so many characters of input per second, `os8_send_cmd` inserts a small delay between each input